Sigma Tau Delta

 Candidates for membership must fill out the application form (click below) and write a 250-word essay explaining why they chose to study English and what goals they have as Sigma Tau Delta members.
 Please leave your completed application in Sigma Tau Delta's mailbox in the English department office, located in Founders 174.

-- Sigma Tau Delta is now accepting applications to be a part of our International English Honors Society.
-Applications can be picked up in the English Department Office, which is located in Founders Hall, room 174.
-The applications should be placed in the Sigma Tau Delta Mailbox in room 174 before our next meeting, which is on Thursday, October 13, 2016.
+- To apply to Sigma Tau Delta, the International English Honors Society, applications can be picked up in the English Department Office, which is located in Founders Hall, room 174.
+Completed applications should be placed in the Sigma Tau Delta Mailbox in room 174.

 - The Sigma Tau Delta 2015-2016 Induction Ceremony was held on Thursday, April 21, 2016, from 12:30 to 1:30 p.m. in the French Parlor, Founders Hall.
 Twenty-two new members were inducted in, and sixteen graduating seniors were presented with their commencement stoles.
 Professor Brad Melekian gave the keynote address.
 Light refreshments were served.